mercury04G/IOS101_prework/README.md

 Submitted by: **Yingying Gong**

-**Color Changerp** is an app that enables user to change the color of the background in an IOS application
+**Color Changer** is an app that enables user to change the color of the background in an IOS application

 Time spent: **2** hours spent in total